superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 ## Conclusion

-The experiments conducted in this project demonstrate that Transformer models are highly effective feature extractors for both text and image data.
+Our experiments demonstrate that Transformer models are highly effective feature extractors for both text and image data.
 State-of-the-art image-captioning models have proven to be excellent in annotating images and ensuring consistency across similar concepts.
 ConvNets, with their inherent inductive biases, emerge as robust feature encoders for image data.
 Moreover, the use of jointly trained text and image encoders appears to offer significant advantages in data embedding tasks involving multiple modalities, compared to using separately trained encoders and/or then combining them.
 Typically, BLIP and OpenCLIP models serve as reliable options for embedding data that involves both image and text modalities.

 ## Contributors